-Johnson, Paul.
+- Johnson, Paul.
 Intellectuals.
-New York: Harper and Row, 1988.
+New York: Harper and Row, 1988. - Kerr, Clark.

-Kerr, Clark.
 The Uses of the University.
-Cambridge, MA: Harvard University Press, 1963.
+Cambridge, MA: Harvard University Press, 1963. - Kirk, Russell.

-Kirk, Russell.
 Academic Freedom.
-Chicago: Regnery, 1955.

-Malik, Charles Habib.
+Chicago: Regnery, 1955. - Leclercq, Jean.
+The Love of Learning and the Desire for God: A Study of Monastic Culture.
+Trans.
+Catharine Misrahi.
+New York: Fordham University Press, 1961, 1974, 1982. - Malik, Charles Habib.
 A Christian Critique of the University.
-Downers Grove: InterVarsity Press, 1982.
+Downers Grove: InterVarsity Press, 1982. - Maritain, Jacques.

-Maritain, Jacques.
 Education at the Crossroads.
-New Haven: Yale University Press, 1943.

-- Maritain, Jacques.
+New Haven: Yale University Press, 1943. - Maritain, Jacques.
 True Humanism.
 London: Centenary Press, 1938. - Marsden, George and Bradley J. Longfield.
 The Secularization of the Academy.
 New York: Oxford UP, 1992. - McGrath, Fergal, S. J. The Consecration of Learning: Lectures on Newman's Idea of a University.
-Dublin: Gill and Son, 1962. - Moxley, Joseph M. and Lagretta T. Lenker, eds.
-The Politics and Processess of Scholarship.
-Foreward Eugene Rice.
-Westport, Connecticut: Greenwood Press, 1995. - Nash, Arnold S. The University and the Modern World: An Essay in the Philosophy of University Education.
+Dublin: Gill and Son, 1962. - Moreland, J. P., Love Your God With All Your Mind: The Role of Reason in the Life of the Soul.
+Colorado Springs: Nav Press, 1997. - Nash, Arnold S. The University and the Modern World: An Essay in the Philosophy of University Education.
 New York: Macmillan, 1944. - National Commission on Excellence in Education.
 A Nation at Risk.
 Washington, D. C.: Government Printing Office, 1983. - Nelson, Cary.
 Manifesto of a Tenured Radical.
 New York: New York University Press, 1997. - Newman, John Henry.
 The Idea of a University: Defined and Illustrated.
 In Nine Discourses Delivered to the Catholics of Dublin In Occasional Lectures and Essays Addressed to the Member of the Catholic University.
 Introduction and notes by Martin J. Svaglic, 1960.
-Notre Dame: University of Notre Dame Press, 1982. - Oakeshott, Michael.
+Notre Dame: University of Notre Dame Press, 1982. - Noll, Mark A. The Scandal of the Evangelical Mind.
+Grand Rapids: Eerdmans, 1994. - Oakeshott, Michael.
 Michael Oakeshott on Education: The Voice of Liberal Learning, ed.
 Timothy Fuller.
 New Haven: Yale University Press, 1989. - Ortega y Gasset, José.
 Mission of the University.
 Translated and with an introduction by Howard Lee Nostrand.
 Princeton: Princeton University Press, 1944. - Palmer, Parker.
 The Courage to Teach: Exploring the Inner Landscape of a Teacher's Life.
 San Franciso: Josey-Bass, 1998. - Palmer, Parker.
 To Know as We are Known.
-San Francisco: Josey-Bass, 19\ - Pattillo, Manning M, Jr., and Mackenzie, Donald M. Church-Sponsored Higher Education in the United States.
+San Francisco: Josey-Bass, 1983. - Pattillo, Manning M, Jr., and Mackenzie, Donald M. Church-Sponsored Higher Education in the United States.
 Report of the Danforth Commission.
 Washington, D. C.: American Council on Education, 1966. - Pelikan, Jaroslav.
 The Idea of a University: A Reexamination.
 New Haven: Yale UP, 1992. - Rashdall, Hastings.
 The Universities in Europe in the Middle Ages.
 Edited by T. M. Powicke and A. B. Emden.
 New York: Oxford University Press, 1936. - Schmidt, George P. The Liberal Arts College.
 New Brunswick, N. J.: Rutgers University Press, 1936. - Schwehn, Mark R. Exiles from Eden: Religion and the Academic Vocation in America.
-New York: Oxford University Press, 1993. - Smith, Huston.
-The Purposes of Higher Education.
-Foreward by Arthur H. Compton.
-Harper and Brothers, 1955. - Snow, C. P. The Masters.
-New York: Macmillan, 1951. - St. Olaf College Self-Study Committee.
-Integration in the Christian Liberal Arts College.
-Northfield, MN: St. Olaf College Press, 1956. - Stevenson, Louise L. Scholarly Means to Evangelical Ends: The New Haven Scholars and the Transformation of Higher Learning in America, 1830-1890.
-Baltimore: The Johns Hopkins Press, 1986. - Sykes, Charles J. ProfScam: Professors and the Demise of Higher Education.
-Washington, D. C.: Regnery Gateway, 1988. - Sykes, Charles J. The Hollow Men: Politics and Corruption in Higher Education.
-Washington, D. C.: Regnery Gateway, 1990. - Trueblood, Elton.
-The Idea of a College.
-New York: Harper, 1959. - Von Grueningen, John Paul, editor.
-Toward a Christian Philosophy of Higher Education.
-Philadelphia: The Westminister Press, 1957. - White, Lynn T. Jr. Educating Our Daughters.
-New York: 1950. - Whitehead, Alfred North.
-The Aims of Education and Other Essays.
-New York: Macmillan, 1929. - Willimon, William and Thomas Naylor.
-The Abandoned Generation: Rethinking Higher Education.Grand Rapids: William B. Eerdmans. - Wilshire, Bruce.
-The Moral Collapse of the University: Professionalism, Purity, and Alienation.
+New York: Oxford University Press, 1993. - Sire, James W. Discipleship of the Mind: Learning to Love God in the Ways We Think.